 Chilling in the Photo Lab

-Here at the SFMTA Photo Archive we’ve been hard at work!
+Here at the SFMTA Photo Dept. & Archive we’ve been hard at work!
 After more than four years of intensive scanning, we're pausing to take a breath and take stock of what we've achieved.
-With the help of funds from the San Francisco’s Historic Preservation Fund Committee (matched by the SFMTA), we’ve put over 5,000 digitized and keyworded images of SF history on sfmta.com/photo for you all to view and enjoy.
+With the help of funds from the San Francisco’s Historic Preservation Fund Committee (matched by the SFMTA), we’ve put over 5,000 digitized and keyworded images of SF history on the SFMTA Photo website for you all to view and enjoy.

 Less visible, but just as important, our archivists hit a preservation milestone this August: 1,000 negatives frozen in cold storage.
 As part of our first major digitization project, we're rehousing thousands of negatives in new archival packets and boxes and putting a majority of them into frozen storage.
 By moving into chillier digs, our plastic-based film increased its lifespan by 500 years.

 Chill out!
 Photographic negatives are packaged for a long-term deep freeze in cold storage.
 Here a photo archivist adds a box to deep freeze.
 As of August, cold storage holds over 1,000 negatives.

 Without a long-term, low temperature storage environment, film-based photographs will eventually undergo serious chemical changes that can permanently damage the negatives.
 The image below compares two film negatives on the left in a poor state of preservation with the two on the right, looking lovely despite approaching the ripe old age of one hundred years.

 Cellulose acetate negatives illuminated on a lightbox.
 Film negatives on the left are in a sorry state of advanced deterioration, curling inwards and rendering the image un-scannable (in preservation parlance they are “channeled” and “crackling”).